How To Grow Bulbs

 There are some important exceptions to the "no water in summer" rule.
 Many South African Amaryllids (Nerine, Brunsvigia, etc) have fleshy roots that do not like to completely dry out in summer.
 If you live in a dry-summer climate like California, you need to take this into account.
 In the ground they will probably be fine if left alone (although even there, some seem to benefit from an occasional drink).
 In pots, they may grow better if they get a bit of water every few weeks in summer.
 The same thing applies to many Alstroemeria.

 Once the growing season has started, let the top of the soil dry out a bit between waterings.
 If moss is growing on the soil, it may be a bit too wet.
 But do not let the soil ever get completely dry while the bulb is in growth.
 As a general rule, a heavy soaking once a week is usually about right.
-Desert bulbs will need less water, and bulbs that like a lot of water (Spiloxene, for example) may want a bit more.
+Desert bulbs will need less water, and bulbs that like a lot of water (Wurmbea stricta for example) may want a bit more.
+(For a water-loving bulb, it is sometimes useful to stand the pot in a deep saucer, so there is always some water available at the bottom of the pot.)
 Experiment.

 Do I have to protect them from frost?

 That varies from species to species.
-Most Mediterranean-climate bulbs can tolerate at least a few degrees of frost at night, and some that grow in extreme climates are extremely hardy.
-But a prolonged freeze, one that makes the top of the soil stiff for a day or longer, can be deadly to many winter-growing bulbs that are native to California, Chile, and the Cape region of South Africa.
+Most mediterranean-climate bulbs can tolerate at least a few degrees of frost at night, and some that grow in extreme climates are very hardy.
+But a prolonged freeze, one that makes the top of the soil stiff for a day or longer, can be deadly to many winter-growing bulbs from the mediterranean regions.
+If you get extended freezes every winter, you may need to protect tender bulbs in a greenhouse or cold frame.
+If you get occasional hard frosts, a fabric row cover may be enough to protect your plants.

 What about labels?